Medicaid and Children’s Health Insurance Program (CHIP) Non-Financial General Eligibility Requirements (210-RICR-10-00-3)

 (FF)U.S. Department of Justice.
 When assisting in a criminal investigation as permitted under section 101(a)(15)(U) of the INA (8 U.S.C. § 1101);

 (HH)Petition pending.
 A petition pending for three (3) years or more as permitted under section 101(a)(15)(V) of the INA (8 U.S.C. § 1101).

 c.Pregnant women.
 All pregnant women who otherwise meet the requirements for Medicaid are eligible without regard to immigration status.

 3.Non-qualified non-citizens – In accordance with the provisions of PRWORA, non-citizens who are not pregnant and do not have current documentation of a qualified non-citizen status are not eligible for Medicaid or CHIP coverage except in instances of a medical emergency.
+Rhode Island resident children under the age of nineteen (19) are not subject to eligibility requirements related to citizenship and immigration status.
 The provisions governing Medicaid coverage for non-citizens who are RI residents in emergency circumstances are set forth in Part 40-05-1 of this Title.